ChocZeChoc/Recipe/pages/Recipe.md

 				- [[Optional]]
 					- culantro/cilantro for garnish
 			- [[Instruction]]
 				- Cooked the mince meat in water (you can brown it in oil for some extra flavour).
-Add in blended/smashed roasted uncooked rice.
+Add in blended/crushed roasted uncooked rice, chili flakes, chopped shallots ()
 		- [[Sushi Rice]]
 			- [[Ingredient]]
 				- 1 cup uncooked Japanese rice